-Under the consent decree agreed to by the company and the EEOC, the contractor will pay a penalty of $1.25 million and provide specialized training on race discrimination to human resources officers and managers, appoint an outside monitor to review complaints of race-based harassment and provide EEOC with reports of harassment complaints.
+Under the consent decree agreed to by the company and agency, the contractor will pay a $1.25 million penalty and provide specialized training on race discrimination to its human resources officers and managers, appoint an outside monitor to review complaints of race-based harassment and provide EEOC with reports of harassment complaints.

 According to the complaint, a Black paving crew working alongside or in close proximity to white crews was, among other abuses, showered with frequent racial slurs by supervisors and other employees, exposed to a Confederate flag and given worse work assignments with longer commutes than other crew members.